-- 4.17 Planning and preparation for subject / service review will begin the year before the review takes place.
-The focus of the review will take into account the characteristics of the subject network / service, and will be the subject of consultation in the planning stage, whereby subject network and faculty or service staff may identify any particular questions or issues they would like the review to include in its focus.
-There will also be consultation on preferences for the composition of the review panel and the timing of the review within the academic session. - 4.18 It is the responsibility of the subject network leader / nominated service review co-ordinator to co-ordinate the writing of the self-evaluation document and to lead the preparations for review.
-Support in preparing for the review will be provided by Academic Directorate. - 4.19 Staff from every academic partner offering provision within the subject network will be required to contribute to the preparations for subject review and the self-evaluation document. - 4.20 Staff from every academic partner will be required to contribute to the preparations for service review and the self-evaluation document.
+- 4.13 Planning and preparation for subject area / service review will begin the year before the review takes place.
+The review will take into account the characteristics of the subject area / service, and staff may identify any particular topics for exploration during the review.
+There will also be consultation on preferences for the composition of the review panel and the timing of the review within the academic session. - 4.14 It is the responsibility of the subject area lead / nominated service review co-ordinator to co-ordinate the writing of the self-evaluation document and to lead the preparations for review.
+Support in preparing for the review will be provided by Academic Directorate. - 4.15 Staff from every academic partner offering provision within the subject area will be required to contribute to the preparations for subject area review and the self-evaluation document.

-DOCUMENTATION REQUIRED
+4.16 Staff from every academic partner will be required to contribute to the preparations for service review and the self-evaluation document.

+SELF-EVALUATION DOCUMENT AND SUPPORTING DOCUMENTATION

-- 4.21 The main document required for subject / service review will be the self-evaluation document (SED): a single SED will be produced for each subject network / service undergoing review.
-In addition, for subject reviews, current programme documentation will be required for each degree programme. - 4.22 The SED will provide a framework for review based on testing and verifying statements made by the subject network / service.
-It should demonstrate a process of reflection and analysis, identifying areas of strength and good practice, as well as areas for development, and any activities put in place to address these. - 4.23 The subject network SED should demonstrate that the subject network has evaluated: - o the appropriateness of the academic standards set - o the effectiveness of the curriculum in delivering the intended outcomes - o the effectiveness of assessment in measuring the attainment of the intended outcomes - o the extent to which the intended outcomes are met by students - the quality of learning opportunities for students - o the quality of learning resources, including staff and library resources.
+- 4.17 The main document required for subject area / service review will be the self-evaluation document (SED): a single SED will be produced for each subject area / service undergoing review.
+The SED forms the basis of the review, and the review panel will explore the statements made in dialogue with staff, students and other stakeholder groups.
+The SED should demonstrate a process of reflection and analysis, identifying areas of strength and good practice, as well as areas for development, and any activities in place to address these Guidance on producing the SED and supporting documentation will be provided to teams. - 4.18 The subject area SED should demonstrate that the subject area has evaluated: - its own strategic priorities and objectives, and the extent to which these align with institutional strategic plans, policies and objectives - o its approach to enhancement of the student learning experience - its approach to enhancement of learning and teaching, including staffing and staff development, quality of learning resources - its approach to managing quality and academic standards, including the extent of alignment with external reference points and other benchmarks, and the effectiveness and outcomes of other quality processes. - 4.19 The service SED should demonstrate that the service has documented and evaluated: - o the provision and structure of the service - o the service's routine or annual monitoring processes - o notable recent developments and achievements - o the extent of alignment with external reference points and other benchmarks - o the engagement with students and other stakeholders - o the service's impact on the student learning experience - o the professional development of staff contributing to the service - o the quality of resources (for staff contributing to the service and for students).

-Academic Standards and Quality Regulations 2020-21 Subject review and student support service review

-- 4.24 The service SED should demonstrate that the service has documented and evaluated: - o the provision and structure of the service - o the service's routine or annual monitoring processes - o notable recent developments and achievements - o the extent of alignment with external reference points and other benchmarks - o the engagement with students and other stakeholders - o the service's impact on the student learning experience - the professional development of staff contributing to the service - o the quality of resources (for staff contributing to the service and for students). - 4.25 The SED will be a key document in the review, and detailed guidance on its production will be provided to subject network / service teams.